deepanshs/mrsimulator/docs/installation/users.rst

-  If you do not have python or have an older version of python, you may visit the `Python downloads <https://www.python.org/downloads/>`_ on Python's official site and follow their instructions to install.
+  If you do not have python or have an older version of python, you may visit the `Python downloads <https://www.python.org/downloads/>`_ on Python's official site and follow their installation instructions.

   If you are having issues with Python, see our `Python troubleshooting section <_installing_python>`__.